awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-alexa-skills-kit.md

 ## Step 4: Create Your Pipeline<a name="tutorials-alexa-skills-kit-pipeline"></a>

 In this section, you create a pipeline with the following actions:
-+ A source stage with an AWS CodeCommit action where the source artifacts are the Alexa skill files that support your skill\.
++ A source stage with a CodeCommit action where the source artifacts are the Alexa skill files that support your skill\.
 + A deployment stage with an Alexa Skills Kit deploy action\.

 **To create a pipeline with the wizard**

-1. Sign in to the AWS Management Console and open the AWS CodePipeline console at [http://console\.aws\.amazon\.com/codesuite/codepipeline/home](http://console.aws.amazon.com/codesuite/codepipeline/home)\.
+1. Sign in to the AWS Management Console and open the CodePipeline console at [http://console\.aws\.amazon\.com/codesuite/codepipeline/home](http://console.aws.amazon.com/codesuite/codepipeline/home)\.

 1. Choose the AWS Region where you want to create the project and its resources\.
 The Alexa skill runtime is available only in the following regions:
    + Asia Pacific \(Tokyo\)